Last Updated on October 31, 2023 by Contributing Editor

 Clinical social work education requirements in Missouri follow the guidelines set by the Missouri Division of Professional Registration, Committee for a Social Worker.
 The following are the general education requirements to become a clinical social worker in Missouri:

-Bachelor’s Degree: The first step to becoming a licensed baccalaureate social worker in Missouri is to obtain a Bachelor’s Degree in Social Work (BSW) from an accredited institution.
-This typically takes four years of full-time study to be a licensed baccalaureate social worker.
+The first step to becoming a licensed baccalaureate social worker in Missouri is to obtain a Bachelor’s Degree in Social Work (BSW) from an accredited institution.
+Then, becoming a licensed baccalaureate social worker typically takes four years of full-time study.

-Master’s Degree: After completing a BSW, prospective clinical social workers must obtain a Master’s Degree in Social Work (MSW) from a program accredited by the Council on Social Work Education (CSWE).
-MSW social work degree programs typically take two years to complete if pursued full-time.
+After completing a BSW, prospective clinical social workers must obtain a Master’s Degree in Social Work (MSW) from a program accredited by the Council on Social Work Education (CSWE).
+Furthermore, MSW social work degree programs typically take two years to complete if pursued full-time.

-Field Experience: During the MSW program, students are required to complete a minimum of 900 clock hours of supervised field experience.
+During the MSW program, students must complete a minimum of 900 clock hours of supervised field experience.
 This typically involves working directly with clients in a social work setting under the supervision of a licensed master social worker.

-It is important to note that these requirements are subject to change and it is advisable to check with the Missouri Division of Professional Registration, Committee for licensed Social Workers for the most up-to-date information on clinical social work education requirements in Missouri.
+It is important to note that these requirements are subject to change, and it is advisable to check with the Missouri Division of Professional Registration and Committee for Licensed Social Workers for the most up-to-date information on clinical social work education requirements in Missouri.

-The licensing requirements for a social worker in Missouri are regulated by the Missouri Division of Professional Registration, Committee for Social Workers.
+The Missouri Division of Professional Registration, Committee for Social Workers regulates the licensing requirements for a social worker in Missouri.
 To become a licensed master social worker in Missouri, prospective social workers must meet the following requirements:

 Education: Obtain a Bachelor’s or Master’s Degree in Social Work (BSW or MSW) from a program accredited by the Council on Social Work Education (CSWE).

 Field Experience: Complete the required amount of supervised field experience, which varies based on the level of education.
-For BSW holders, at least 400 hours of supervised field experience is required.
-For MSW holders, at least 3,000 hours of supervised professional practice is necessary, with 1,500 hours in direct client contact.
+BSW holders require at least 400 hours of supervised field experience.
+MSW holders need at least 3,000 hours of supervised professional practice, with 1,500 hours in direct client contact.

 Examination: Pass the applicable examination administered by the Association of Social Work Boards (ASWB).
 The level of examination depends on the desired licensure: the Bachelor’s Level Examination for the Licensed Bachelor Social Worker (LBSW) or the Clinical Level Examination for the Licensed Clinical Social Worker (LCSW) to practice clinical social work.

-Application: Submit an application to the Missouri Division of Professional Registration, Committee for Social Workers, along with the required documentation, fees, and verification of education and field experience.
+Application: Apply to the Missouri Division of Professional Registration, Committee for Social Workers, along with the required documentation, fees, and verification of education and field experience.

 What Are the Social Work Licenses in Missouri?